 UPDATE: Treasury Department and IRS Issue Guidance on Deferring Certain Employee Social Security Tax Withholding

-Notice 2020-65 makes relief available for employers and generally applies to wages paid starting Sept.
-1, 2020, through Dec.
+In response to the Presidential Memorandum, the Treasury Department and the IRS issued Notice 2020-65, which makes relief available for employers and generally applies to wages paid starting Sept.
+1, 2020 through Dec.
 31, 2020.
-The notice provides the option for employers to defer the withholding, deposit and payment of the employee portion of the OASDI (Old Age, Survivors and Disability) of FICA taxes – the 6.2 percent tax on employment wages.
+Employers have the option to defer the employee portion of the OASDI (Old Age, Survivors and Disability) of FICA taxes - the 6.2 percent tax on employment wages - for eligible employees who earn less than $4,000 per biweekly pay period.
+Employees with variable pay could be eligible for deferral in one payroll period but not eligible in the next period.
+To pay the deferred amount of the employee portion of Social Security tax, the employer will ratably withhold the amount of Social Security tax deferred from the employees' paychecks from Jan.
+1, 2021 through April 30, 2021.
 The deferral is not mandatory and there is no penalty to employers for not participating.